Women in 1930s Francoist Spain: Partido Comunista de España

-Rosa Estruch Espinós, Asunción Pérez Pérez, Amalia Estela Alama, Adelaida de la Cruz Ramón Tormo, Ángela Sempere and Remedios Montero were some of the communist women imprisoned during the Franco regime as a result of her involvement with the party during the Civil War.
-Women were involved with the party, helping to organize covert armed resistance by serving in leadership roles and assisting in linking up political leaders in exile with those active on the ground in Spain.
-During the later parts of the war and at its conclusion, some women from POUM were coerced into making false confessions in Moscow courtrooms, and then sent to Soviet prisons.
-Their major crime was being Trotskyites.
+Rosa Estruch Espinós, Asunción Pérez Pérez, Amalia Estela Alama, Adelaida de la Cruz Ramón Tormo, Ángela Sempere and Remedios Montero were some of the communist women imprisoned during the Franco regime as a result of their involvement with the party during the Civil War.

 Partido Socialista Obrero Español

 PSOE continued to ignore the unique problems of women during the Civil War.
 When women were interested in joining the party, they found themselves locked out of leadership positions.
-PSOE also refused to send women to the front, perpetuating the sexist belief that a women could best serve the war effort by staying at home.
+PSOE also refused to send women to the front, perpetuating the sexist belief that a woman could best serve the war effort by staying at home.

 PSOE was one of the only major actors on the left to immediately reject the idea of women participating in combat.
 The idea was too radical for them, and they believed women should serve as heroes at home, providing support to civilian populations well behind the front lines.
 Women who were members of PSOE who found their way to combat did so by joining communist and socialist youth groups.
 One of the few publicly socialist identified militia women in this period was María Elisa García, who served as a miliciana with the Popular Militias as a member Asturias Battalion Somoza company.

 PSOE and UGT militant María Añó was involved in clandestine PSOE organizations, and would be sent to prison several times as a result of her political activities.
 PSOE and UGT militant Julia Vigre played a central role in organizing clandestine union and party activities.
 She went to prison several times as a result.
 Mujeres Antifascistas member and PSOE militant Josefa Lirola was detained dozens of times for her involvement in protesting the regime.
 Some women were executed because of their involvement with the party.
 María del Rey was executed by the regime because of her PSOE party membership.